 Building BC since 1931

-Local 115 has over 11,000 members who work in many industries–including crane and heavy equipment operation, road building, aerial firefighting, hydro-electric dam building and maintenance.
+Local 115 has over 11,000 members who work in many industries.
+We are dam builders, crane and heavy equipment operators, road builders, aerial firefighters and mechanics.
 Our slogan, “rise above” refers to our members who work in high-altitude, high-risk environments as well as our approach to protection, compensation and empowerment of workers.